tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## 4. Create a Consumer (Subscriber) Using a Python Script

 The subsection will create a consumer that will create a subscriber to consume messages from the **testTopic** topic.
-The publisher created in the previous subsection will be used to produce messages that will be received by the consumer as shown in the following figure.
+The publisher created in the previous subsection will be used to produce messages that will be received by the consumer, as shown in the following figure.

 <img src="images/consumer_1.jpg" alt="Get the project ID from the GCP console" width="540">

-1. The same folder used in the previous subsection contains another Python script file, **consumer.py**.
+1. The folder used in the previous subsection contains another Python script file, **consumer.py**.

       <img src="images/consumer_2.jpg" alt="Get the project ID from the GCP console" width="620">
 2. Let's go through the code: